exane/fume-deploy/README.md

 - Open fumefile.js and change the deploy url to your fork
 - Run in your commandline: node fumefile

+You can now push commits to your repository and after running 'node fumefile' again you'll notice that without any further action the app will run.
+So you can deploy your updated app without thinking about to change your config file afterwards.

 ## Syntax